 Choose a Theme for Your DIY Summer Camp at Home

-Even in the summer, my kids need a bit of direction, and I want to guide them towards constructive activities.
+Even in the summer, my kids need a bit of direction, and I want to guide them toward constructive activities.
 So I’ve been brainstorming themes for DIY summer camps at home to add just enough structure to make summer, enriching, refreshing, and affordable.

 1. Camp Fun, Fun, Fun!

 I happen to believe that knowing how to create good, clean fun is a life skill.
-I want my children to be well exercised in the pleasant and generous art of play.
+I want my children to be well-exercised in the pleasant and generous art of play.
 In this summer camp at home, explore activities, skits, juggling, jokes, and magic tricks.
 Check out these resources:

 - The Complete Laugh Out Loud Jokes for Kids

 - See all of Sonlight's games & activities.

 Just because it’s called camp doesn’t mean the food has to taste like a day-old brown bag lunch.
 Don your aprons and get cooking together with this DIY summer camp theme.
 A cookbook like Good Housekeeping Kids Cook! will help your child prepare mac n’ cheese, lasagna, salads, smoothies, burgers, cakes, and more!
 (Bonus idea: If you allow screen time, consider watching Chopped Junior or Food Network Star Kids.)

 Be sure to check out these award-winning cookbooks for kids too: